 The Platforms for Advanced Wireless Research (PAWR) RFP is now live!
-Click here to login and view the RFP.
+Click here to view the most recent RFP FAQs.

 The Platforms for Advanced Wireless Research (PAWR) program is a joint effort by the National Science Foundation and a wireless Industry Consortium to create city-scale testing platforms to accelerate fundamental research on wireless communication and networking technologies.
 The PAWR Project Office (PPO) is managing this $100 million public-private partnership to stand-up and oversee these eventual testing platforms.
 The PPO is run by US Ignite, Inc., and Northeastern University.